Certificate III in School Based Education Support

 Course Overview

-Get the skills to work in any school, with children or young people by studying the Certificate III in School Based Education Support.
+Get the skills to work in education support at any primary or secondary school, with children or young people by studying the Certificate III in School Based Education Support.
 Graduates could be working one-on-one with a student, or helping out in a class.

 Participants will learn how to support the education, learning, and behaviours of children and young people, including students from other cultures and those with disabilities or learning challenges.